-This blog is about how business leaders and L&D teams can better select, train and support managers - which will have a surprisingly big impact on your business.
-There are many different ways to train and support managers, but first you need to understand - what great managers do.
+How can business leaders and L&D teams better select, train and support managers?
+Managers have a surprisingly big impact on your business and there are many different ways to train and support managers - but first you need to understand what great managers do.

 What do the world's greatest managers do?